rileyannis/ChangingEnvironmentGA/README.md

 Not used, possibly broken.

 ###Use With Real Value Vector Orgs:
+* Fitness functions gathered from http://www.cs.unm.edu/~neal.holts/dga/benchmarkFunction/index.html
-I'll get to this soon, I promise.
+* I'll fill the rest of this in soon, promise.

 ###Use With PD Orgs (Static Environment):
 Might fill this in